These pictures of head lice show what they can look like at multiple stages of their life cycle.

 What do lice eggs (nits) look like?

-Head lice eggs, or nits, look like oval-shaped, white-ish brown specs, and are approximately the size of a poppy seed.
-If you are unsure if a white spec in the hair is a head lice egg or dandruff, blow on the spec, if it is easily dislodged it is dandruff; head lice eggs are firmly attached to the hair shaft with a glue-like substance, making them incredibly difficult to remove.
+Head lice eggs, or nits, look like oval-shaped, white-ish brown specs.
+Smaller than lice, they are approximately the size of a poppy seed.
+To check if a white spec in the hair is a head lice egg or dandruff, blow on the spec.
+If it is easily dislodged it is dandruff.
+Head lice eggs are firmly attached to the hair shaft with a glue-like substance, making them incredibly difficult to remove.

 Lice shown next to a ruler to reference size